-- 5.1 Courses of study shall be as those shown in the structure of B.ASLP program Annexure-II. - 5.2 The minimum duration for the completion of B.ASLP program is eight semesters (including 2 semesters of internship).
-As per norms of the University of Mysore, acandidate shall complete the course within a maximum period of sixteen semesters counting from the first semester of the candidate - 5.3 VII and VIII semesters taken together shall constitute the internship year during which time the candidates may be posted in any speech and hearing or related institutions including the parent institution.
+- 5.1 Courses of study shall be as those shown in the structure of B.ASLP program Annexure- II. - 5.2 The minimum duration for the completion of B.ASLP program is eight semesters (including 2 semesters of internship).
+As per norms of the University of Mysore, a candidate shall complete the course within a maximum period of sixteen semesters counting from the first semester of the candidate - 5.3 VII and VIII semesters taken together shall constitute the internship year during which time the candidates may be posted in any speech and hearing or related institutions including the parent institution.
+The duration of the internship shall be 10 months.
 The candidates shall abide by the Internship Programme Rules framed by the concerned institution from time to time. - 5.4 A student must earn 182 credits for the successful completion of the B.ASLP program.